joelchrono12/joelchrono12.ml/booklog.md

 ---
-title: booklog | joelchrono
+title: Bookshelf
-header: Booklog
+header: Bookshelf
 description: I quite like reading science fiction and other things, here's a log of the books I've read divided by year.
-permalink: /more/booklog/
+redirect_from: /more/booklog/
-layout: default
 redirect_from: /reading/
 redirect_from: /booklog/
+permalink: /bookshelf/
+layout: default
 ---

 You can also see this list in my Bookwyrm account at [@joel@bookrastinating.com](https://bookrastinating.com/user/joel).
 You are welcome to join too!

-## 👤 Books I read

 {% comment %}
 <table>